-- RVU has regional accreditation from Higher Learning Commission (HLC), a commission of the North Central Association of Colleges and Schools
+- RVU has regional accreditation from Higher Learning Commission (HLC)

 - RVUCOM is accredited by the Commission on Osteopathic College Accreditation (COCA) of the American Osteopathic Association (AOA)

 - RVU’s Surgical Simulation Center is accredited by the American College of Surgeons (ACS), the only osteopathic medical school to receive this accreditation.

 Rankings and Honors